 - coordinate the review of non-routine direct cost and indirect cost exceptions; and

-- check the Proposal Routing Form to ensure necessary departmental approvals, financial approvals for exceptions, and completion of all regulatory compliance requirements.
+- check the proposal routing form to ensure necessary departmental approvals financial for exceptions and completion of all regulatory compliance requirements.

 Post-Award Acceptance of Award